Webulux

 Most merchants and junior developers rely blindly on Google Lighthouse to tell them if their store is fast.
 This is a critical mistake.
 Shopify natively supports lazy loading for many elements, meaning your initial page load might look fantastic on a synthetic test.
 However, a Lighthouse score is just a static snapshot of the very first paint.
 It completely ignores what happens during the actual user interaction lifecycle.

 A ghost script (leftover code from a deleted Shopify app) might not tank your initial load score immediately.
 Instead, it continues running in the background.
 It consumes browser resources, makes unnecessary API calls, and blocks the main thread long after the page appears visually complete.
 You see a green score in your audit report.
 Your customers see a frozen, unresponsive checkout button.
+This is also why building SEO traffic before fixing ghost scripts sends organic visitors into the same broken experience as paid traffic, covered with specific revenue math in Shopify CRO vs SEO.

 Comparison of a misleading Lighthouse score versus actual slow user experience on a mobile device